Scientific Program

 Commercial Workstream – Capital Raising to FIH to Path to Commercialisation

-Organized by: Dominic Fernandez, CCP, MS, MBA (Epworth Healthcare, Murdoch Children’s Research Institute, Melbourne, Australia)
+Chair: Dominic Fernandez, CCP, MS, MBA (Epworth Healthcare, Murdoch Children’s Research Institute, Melbourne, Australia)

 This session at ISCT ANZ Melbourne 2026 brings together leaders from Viral Vector Manufacturing Facility (VVMF), Chimeric Therapeutics, and Cell Therapy Platform Laboratory (CTPL) to examine the commercial realities of advancing cell and gene therapies from translation to scalable delivery.
 It will focus on the intersection of manufacturing strategy, regulatory planning, IP positioning, and capital design required to move assets beyond early clinical development.
 The discussion will provide an operator-level view of how to build sustainable, investable programs within the constraints of the Australian market.